opentiva/opentiva/docs/source/userguide.rst

      - Description
    * - cp_limit
      - float
-     - multiplied to the target to get maximum increase in plasma concentration
+     - multiplied to the target to get maximum increase in plasma concentration;
+       value will override the value given in pump initialization

 .. note::
    **Optimal value for cp_limit:** The maximum value of cp_limit can be found by